Vice-President, Finance and Resources

 4 For contracts pertaining to Bookstore acquisitions and re-sale having an anticipated cost to the University under $500,000

-5 For contracts within the mandate of University Advancement having an anticipated cost to the University under $500,000
+5 For contracts within the mandate of University Relations having an anticipated cost to the University under $500,000

-6 For contracts pertaining to employment matters having an anticipated cost to the University under $500,000 including Letters of Understanding with bargaining agents, grievance settlements and other agreements with union agents that, in the opinion of the Associate Vice-President Human Resources, do not materially alter collective bargaining agreements.
+6 For contracts pertaining to employment matters having an anticipated cost to the University under $500,000 including pension/benefit activities, Letters of Understanding with bargaining agents, grievance settlements and other agreements with union agents that, in the opinion of the Associate Vice-President, People & Resources, do not materially alter collective bargaining agreements.
 The same Delegate may not provide both signatures on a contract.

 7 For contracts using templates approved by Vice-President Finance & Resources having an anticipated cost to the University under $500,000.
 Appointment of a designate shall be by prior written authorization of the Dean/Head.
 The same Delegate or designate may not provide both signatures on a contract.

-9 For contracts within the mandate of Facilities Management Division having an anticipated cost to the University under $500,000
+8 For contracts within the mandate of Facilities Operations & Maintenance having an anticipated cost to the University under $500,000

 There are no other documents associated with this policy.